 Attorneys for Brian Patrick Miller fail in their bid to exclude DNA evidence collected in the Phoenix Canal Murder investigation, claiming police violated his rights in collecting surrepticious DNA.
 Miller's trial is scheduled for later this year.
 Read more.

 Identifinders International is honored to have assisted the Orange County District Attorney's office in solving the oldest Doe case in Orange County.
-In March 1968, a woman was discovered badly beaten, raped, and with her throat slashed in a field in Huntington Beach, CA. All attempts to determine her identity failed until May 2020 when [...]
+In March 1968, a woman was discovered badly beaten, raped, and with her throat slashed in a field in Huntington Beach, CA. All attempts to determine her identity failed until May 2020 when investigative genetic genealogy was used to identify her as 26 year-old Anita Louise Piteau from Maine.
+Her family reported she had driven out to California in 1968 with two friends, hoping to break into the movie business.
+She wrote one letter to her mother after her arrival, but then was never heard from again.
+Identifinders wishes to [...]

 Identifinders International, in conjunction with the King Co.
 WA Sheriff’s Office, has been awarded Fifth Place in the Gordon Thomas Honeywell (GTH) DNA Hit of the Year Competition out of a field of 50 entries from 20 countries for their pioneering work on the 1991 Sarah Yarborough homicide.